Uniswap (UNI) Analysis

 In addition to automated chart patterns, altFINS’ analysts conduct technical chart analyses of top 30 cryptocurrencies.
 We call these Curated Charts and they evaluate 5 core principals of technical analysis: Trend, Momentum, Patterns, Volume, Support and Resistance.

 Uniswap (UNI) technical analysis:

-Trade setup: Trading in a Falling Wedge pattern.
-Wait for price to 1) break out, 2) enter on pull back near $4.75 support which could be a swing entry opportunity. (set a price alert).
-Uniswap remains the biggest DEX – see On-chain data, and has been a beneficiary of the FTX fallout as more traders move to decentralized exchanges and non-custody trading solutions.
+Trade setup: After it broke below the channel’s support trendline, price pulled back and broke below $4.75-$5.00 support zone as well, thus reversing its Uptrend.
+Now we wait for price to either 1) break back above $4.75 key level to signal Uptrend resumption, or 2) pull back near $3.65 support for a possible swing trade entry. (set a price alert).
+Uniswap is the biggest DEX – see On-chain data, and has been a beneficiary of the FTX fallout as more traders move to decentralized exchanges and non-custody trading solutions.

 Trend: Downtrend across all time horizons (Short- Medium- and Long-Term).

 Momentum is Mixed as MACD Line is above MACD Signal Line (Bullish) but RSI < 45 (Bearish).

 Support and Resistance: Nearest Support Zone is $4.00, then $3.65.
 The Nearest Resistance Zone is $4.75 (previous support), then $6.50.

 See more curated charts of coins with technical analyses.

 Recent news and research:

 Find full description and news on altFINS platform.